oliverroick/oliverroick.net/_posts/2019-11-20-retiring-a-project.md

 date:   2019-11-20 20:30:00+00:00
 category: "thoughts"
 body_id: blog
+description: Nobody uses your project, you should retire it
 ---

 Open-source projects have a life-cycle.
 They are born because a problem needs to be solved.
 You start building an initial solution, improve it, fix bugs, and incorporate feedback.
 Some projects become successful.
 Their use case is broad enough to attract a large user base and a sufficient number of maintainers that keep the software going.